Winter Semester 2026/27

 The prerequisite for working on an empirical topic is proof of adequate prior knowledge (e.g., good experience with Stata/R and multivariate regression analysis).
 Students who are interested in one of our listed empirical topics should directly contact the topic supervisor via email to request an appointment for a short conversation, prior to submitting the application form to our administrative office.
 The conversation with the supervisor is meant to clarify the student’s existing knowledge and interest, and to possibly reserve the empirical topic for the student.
 When requesting an appointment, the following should also be included in the email to the thesis topic supervisor:

-• current grade transcript, type and scope of software knowledge regarding R, Stata, Python, etc., as well as more detailed information on further experiences with data analysis and program application.
+- type and scope of software knowledge regarding R, Stata, Python, etc., as well as more detailed information on further experiences with data analysis and program application.

 Individual proposed topics in the areas of housing policy, cooperatives, urban economics, old-age provision, and political economy can also be discussed.

-Bachelor Thesis Topics for Summer Semester 2026
+Bachelor Thesis Topics for Winter Semester 2026/27

 Application Process

-• If you are interested in one of the empirical topics offered by our chair, you should first have a short conversation directly with the topic supervisor prior to submitting your application to our administrative office.
+- If you are interested in one of the empirical topics offered by our chair, you should first have a short conversation directly with the topic supervisor prior to submitting your application to our administrative office.
 This conversation is meant to clarify a student’s existing knowledge and interest, and also to possibly reserve the empirical topic for a student.
 (See details in the “Prerequisites” section above).

-• For a non-empirical Bachelor thesis, please include at least 2 preferred topics on your application form.
+- For a non-empirical Bachelor thesis, please include at least 2 preferred topics on your application form.

-• We will respond to applicants after the application deadline has passed.
+- We will respond to applicants after the application deadline has passed.
 If you are assigned and accept a thesis topic at the Chair of Economics and Social Policy, the official registration for the Bachelor Thesis Seminar (see below) will be completed via the Chair with the WiSo Examinations Office after the start of the semester.

 Bachelor Thesis Seminar

+The submission deadline for the thesis outline and the dates of the interim and final presentations are set by the Chair.
 Some guidelines for seminar presentations at the Chair of Economics and Social Policy can be found here.

 Format of the written Bachelor Thesis

-The start of the thesis work period will be specified by the Chair and will occur during the semester’s standard lecture period.
-The standard timeframe to complete the written thesis is 9 weeks.
+- The start of the thesis work period will be specified by the Chair and will occur during the semester’s standard lecture period.
+The standard time-frame to complete the written thesis is 9 weeks.

-The Bachelor thesis should be 25-30 pages in length (excluding tables and figures).
-It is possible to write the Bachelor thesis in either English or German.
+- The Bachelor thesis should be 25-30 pages in length (excluding tables and figures).

-Refer to our academic writing guidelines as well as information regarding the formal documentation of empirical analyses here.
+- Refer to our academic writing guidelines as well as information regarding the formal documentation of empirical analyses here.

 Submission of Bachelor Thesis